danielPaulinoMesquita/borrow/README.md

 ![alt text](src/assets/screens/products.png)

 ### Profile
-This page will serve to professionals register their information `This page will have a few modifications yet`.
+This page will serve to professionals register their information `This page will still have a few modifications`.
 ![alt text](src/assets/screens/profile.png)

 ### Login
-This page will serve to authenticate, `This page is building yet`.
+This page will serve to authenticate, `This page is still building`.
 ![alt text](src/assets/screens/login.png)